Join us for this free & open to the public lecture on hydrangeas

 Below are the list of programs & events we are working on.
 Be sure to check back frequently to find out more.

-SAVE THE DATE: Books & Books Flower Show Sept.
-11-13, 2025.
-A joint RML and PMAGC fundraiser
+Sept.
+11-13: Books & Books Flower Show, a joint FRML and PMAGC fundraiser

 Oct.
 14: DIY Needle Felting Workshop - mushrooms